wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-provision-clusters-v1.md

 	You can provision HDInsight clusters on one of the following two operating systems:
 	- **HDInsight on Windows (Windows Server 2012 R2 Datacenter)**:
-	- **HDInsight on Linux (Ubuntu 12.04 LTS for Linux) (Preview)**: HDInsight provides the option of configuring Linux clusters on Azure.
+	- **HDInsight on Linux (Ubuntu 12.04 LTS for Linux)**: HDInsight provides the option of configuring Linux clusters on Azure.
 Configure a Linux cluster if you are familiar with Linux or Unix, migrating from an existing Linux-based Hadoop solution, or want easy integration with Hadoop ecosystem components built for Linux.
-For more information, see [Get started with Hadoop on Linux in HDInsight](/documentation/articles/hdinsight-hadoop-linux-get-started).
+For more information, see [Get started with Hadoop on Linux in HDInsight](/documentation/articles/hdinsight-hadoop-tutorial-get-started-windows-v1/).

 - **HDInsight version**